 O-GlcNAcylation

 O-GlcNAcylation refers to a single N-acetylglucosamine (GlcNAc) with O-glycoside bond to a protein serine or threonine hydroxyl oxygen atom to modify the protein in the nucleus and cytoplasm[5].
-O-GlcNAcylation precursors include Tn, sTn, core1, core2, core3, core4, and LacNAc (Table 3).
+O-GlcNAcylation precursors include Tn, sialic acid Tn (sTn), core1, core2, core3, core4, and N-acetyllactosamine (Table 3).
 O-GlcNAcylation is a dynamic protein modification process.
 The addition and removal of modification groups are accomplished by O-linked N-acetylglucosamine transferase (OGT) and N-acetylglucosaminidase (OGA), respectively.
 Uracil-5 '-diphosphate-N-GlcNAc (UDP-GlcNAc) is the only donor for the O-GlcNAcylation of protein[6].
-When the content of glucose, glucosamine, or free fatty acid increase, under hypoxia, heat shock, radiation, and other stress conditions, or when the key enzyme in the hexosamine pathway is overexpressed, glucose is transformed into glucose-6-phosphate and then fructose-6-phosphate under the action of hexokinase.
+When the content of glucose, glucosamine, or free fatty acid increase under hypoxia, heat shock, radiation, and other stress conditions or when the key enzyme in the hexosamine pathway is overexpressed, glucose is transformed into glucose-6-phosphate and then fructose-6-phosphate under the action of hexokinase.
 Most fructose-6-phosphate enters the glycolysis pathway, and approximately 2%-5% fructose-6-phosphate enters the hexosamine pathway (Figure 1).
 The end product UDP-GlcNAc is synthesized with the participation of glutamine, which raises the overall O-GlcNAcylation level of intracellular protein[7].

 Physiological effects of O-GlcNAcylation

 Recent studies have shown that O-GlcNAcylation is related to tumorigenesis and the development and initiation of malignant biological phenotypes[8].
 It can regulate various physiological and pathological processes by affecting the function, location, conformation, and degradation of target proteins[9], and it is involved in many processes, such as cell signal transduction, gene transcription, cell division, metabolism, and cytoskeleton regulation[10].
 More importantly, the change of O-GlcNAcylation is related to cell development, mitosis, proliferation and survival, and tumor metastasis[11].
-O-GlcNAcylation can enhance the stability and transcriptional activity of some circadian clock proteins, and affect the phosphorylation and cellular localization of other clock proteins.
+O-GlcNAcylation can enhance the stability and transcriptional activity of some circadian clock proteins and affect the phosphorylation and cellular localization of other clock proteins.
 Inhibition of the O-GlcNAcylation of circadian clock proteins leads to the decline of cell rhythms and the downregulation of multiple circadian genes.
 O-GlcNAcylation can regulate the cycle length and amplitude of circadian rhythm[12].

-O-GLCNACYLATION AND COLORECTAL CANCER
+O-GLCNACYLATION AND CRC

 O-GlcNAcylation and CRC cell cycle and proliferation